tetrakai1/SoccerManager.jl/README.md

 ### [benchmarks.jl](examples/benchmarks.jl)
 - Benchmarks for the higher-level functions (eg, reading/writing league data from file or playing an entire season)
+    - There will be a prompt to install `BenchmarkTools` if it is not already present

 ### [playgames.jl](examples/playgames.jl)
 - Demonstrates how to play a single game, week of games, or an entire season at once